Château Canon Pécresse Canon-Fronsac 2019

 About the estate:

-The 4.5 hectares of this Canon-Fronsac, firmly anchored on a terrace overlooking the Dordogne, were enthusiastically taken over by Jean-Francis Pécresse, director of Radio Classique.
-The property, advised by Stéphane Derenoncourt (an essential consultant on the right bank), has gained in fruitiness and refinement, with an emphasis on balance, tannic finesse, and depth.
+The 4.5 hectares of this Canon-Fronsac, firmly planted on a terrace overlooking the Dordogne, were enthusiastically taken over by Jean-Francis Pécresse, director of Radio Classique: the estate, advised by Stéphane Derenoncourt (a leading consultant on the Right Bank), has gained in fruitiness and refinement; here, the focus is on balance, tannic finesse, and depth.
 This wine deserves time to reach its full potential.
 It offers good value for money.

 Decanter